bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Percival continued studying the dragonborn's face.
 "It seems like I got close to the truth there, didn't I?
-And when you finally made this, you went of to sell it to the highest bidder, hm?
+And when you finally made this, you went off to sell it to the highest bidder, hm?
 Not considering the outcome of what would happen."

 "I did" Adrex half replied, half countering.